-Although Nebraska Wesleyan deals with the possibility of crimes through various measures, prevention and the reporting of crimes are ultimately the individual's responsibility.
-Various programs designed to aid students to learn safe personal living habits are provided in the residential facilities and the Greek Houses.
+Although Nebraska Wesleyan responds to crimes through various measures, prevention and the reporting of crimes are ultimately the individual's responsibility.
+Various programs are designed to aid our community in learning safe living habits, including programming provided by Residential Education and Greek Life.

-The University will inform its students, faculty and staff of confirmed incident(s) that could threaten their health and/or safety.
+The university will inform its students and employees of confirmed incident(s) that could threaten their health and/or safety.
 The type of communication and its delivery will depend upon the circumstances of the incident.

-NWU employs a security agency to provide security for students, faculty, staff and facilities.
-Their purpose is to be the “eyes” and “ears” of our campus, and to assist LPD.
+NWU employs a security agency to provide security for students, employees and facilities.
+Their purpose is to be the “eyes” and “ears” of our campus, and to assist Lincoln Police Department (LPD).

-Security staff are trained in crime prevention, fire prevention, safety, patrol techniques, first aid and public relations.
-Each also receives training on campus to familiarize him or herself with the facilities and procedures.
+Security staff are trained in crime and fire prevention, safety, patrol techniques, first aid, public relations, and facilities and procedures.

-Security carries a cellular phone 402-432-9238 to take calls.
-Security’s duties are twofold: to protect students and other persons, and to protect University property.
-Their responsibilities include: securing buildings, checking offices, classrooms, noticing signs of break-ins, patrolling campus grounds, off campus properties owned by NWU and parking lots, providing an escort when requested, and reporting security related maintenance requests.
+Security carries a mobile phone (402) 432-9238 to take calls.
+Security duties are twofold: to protect students and other persons, and to protect university property.
+Their responsibilities include securing buildings, checking offices and classrooms, noticing signs of break-ins, patrolling campus grounds, including off campus properties owned by NWU and parking lots, providing an escort when requested, and reporting security related maintenance requests.

 NWU is under the jurisdiction of LPD’s Northeast Team.
-LPD Officers have the right and the obligation to come onto campus property.
-Security is independent of LPD and state police agencies; however, they provide reports of crime and may call the LPD for service as conditions warrant.
-LPD communicates to the University on a timely basis any criminal activity engaged in by our students.
+LPD officers have the right and the obligation to come onto campus property.
+Security is independent of LPD and state police agencies; however, security provides reports of crime and may call LPD for service as conditions warrant.
+LPD communicates to the university on a timely basis any criminal activity our students have engaged in.

 Lincoln Fire Department (LFD) responds to all fire and rescue calls to the campus and is authorized to investigate and prosecute incidents regarding false fire alarms, fire extinguisher tampering and any fires of suspect origin.